stackbit-projects/ship-wreck-7bc9d/content/posts/fox-village-in-japan.md

   approximately 600m from the slipway in Abercastle Bay in around 8 - 16m of water.
 There were various Surveying exercises carried out both above and below the surface.
 One of the techniques used was Photogrammetry and Henry xxxxx  photographed four particular areas of the wreck.
+Press Keep Reading to
 seo:
   type: stackbit_page_meta
   template: stackbit_page_meta